fastforwardlabs/active-learning-cml/README.md

 ├── demo_description.md
 ├── demo_intro.md
 ```
-These scripts leverage the stylesheets from the `assets` folder provide a UI to:
+These scripts leverage the stylesheets from the `assets` folder to provide a UI for:
-- train a model based on the user selected hyperparameters,
+- training a model based on the user selected hyperparameters,
-- visualize the trained embeddings using UMAP, a dimension reductionality technique,
+- visualize the trained embeddings using UMAP
-- visualize model performance metric son trains and validation sets
+- visualize model performance metrics on trains and validation sets
 - and request labels for 10 selected datapoints from the user to retrain the model
-- the final model is saved in the "./models" directory for future use
+- the final model is saved in the "/models" directory for future use

 ### `data`
 ```